fingoldin/SpinSqueezingWithMagneticDipoles/README.md

  Additional detail is provided in the manuscript, in particular the "Data Processing" section of the Appendices.

 # Data layout

-In the Dryad repository, all data and analysis code is provided in `SpinSqueezingWithMagneticDipoles-main.zip`.

 All data shown in the paper figures, processed into .csv files, are in the folder `final_data/`, within the zip file.